 Osmol: Standard unit of osmotic pressure based on a one molal concentration of an ion in a solution.

-Osmolarity: Osmoles of solute per liter of solution (temperature dependant).
+Osmolarity: Osmoles of solute per liter of solution (temperature dependent).

 Osmolality: Osmoles of solute per kilogram of solvent.

 Osmolality Equation: Osmolality is the number of Osmols of solute particles per kilogram of pure solvent.
 Since most ionic species do not completely dissociate, osmolality is a unit of concentration, which takes into account the dissociative effect.
 Osmolality is usually expressed in mOsm/kg H20.
 One milliosmol (mOsm) is 10-3 osmols.
 The osmolality equation is: